CSA-OCP-GER/chatbot-development-hands-on-day/README.md

-# chatbot-development-hands-on-day
+# Chatbot Development Hands-On Day

-Welcome to the Chatbot Development Hands-On day!
+Welcome to the Chatbot Development Hands-On Day!
 Today, we'll go through how to build a simple "Time-Off Bot" using [Azure Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/).
 The day is organized by different challenges and participants should complete Step 1 through 4.
 Step 5 contains additional ideas that can be implemented if desired.

 ## Challenges